-- 439. Each of the three components of the Bill are interrelated, and this is reflected in a degree of crossover in the content of the three logic models.
-Whilst the goals for social partnership and socially responsible public procurement are ends in themselves and have their own specific outcomes, they also contribute towards improving fair work outcomes. - (ii) Social Partnership - 440.
-In March 2021, KAS colleagues issued a survey to public bodies and educational institutions, asking them about their existing social partnership arrangements.
-The aims of the survey were to develop a clear picture of current social partnership arrangements across a range of public organisations and to gauge respondents' understanding of social partnership within these organisations.
-These data would provide a baseline understanding of social partnership arrangements prior to the passing of the Bill.
-The data will be made available for future evaluators. - 441.
-Building on the survey, further research with this sector, as well as the private and third sector will be undertaken to further understand how social partnership is defined and enacted within these sectors, and measure how the implementation of the Social Partnership Duty and Social Partnership Council has progressed following the implementation of the Bill. - 442.
-Some of the outcomes detailed in the theory of change for social partnership, for example around behavioral and cultural change, lend themselves less to quantitative measures and will therefore be addressed using bespoke evaluation methods at the mid-term or final stage evaluation, for example using focus groups or case studies. - 443.
-Consideration of external factors will need to be made when assessing the impact of the Social Partnership Duty and SPC on achieving the fair work objectives. - (iii) Socially responsible public procurement - 444.
-Assessment of the Bill's impact on achieving the outcomes for socially responsible public procurement can be drawn from a range of sources, including; - Procurement advertisement platforms, such as Sell2Wales, All Wales Procure to Pay (NHS), and other equivalents for different sectors; - Local Authority performance and improvement data; - Transparency in Supply Chains (TISC) Platform. - 445.
-Options for developing existing and new digital solutions for procurement and contract management are being considered by Welsh Government at the moment.
-This also links with plans being developed by the UK Government to
+- 462. Each of the main components of the Bill are interrelated and this will be reflected in a degree of crossover in the content of the four logic models.
+For example, whilst the goals for social partnership and socially responsible public procurement are ends in themselves and have their own specific outcomes, they also contribute towards improving fair work outcomes.
+There will also be crossover between the SPC and social partnership models, though a focus on the SPC within the theory of change analysis will be around its function in driving key changes anticipated as a result of the Bill. - 463.
+It is anticipated some of the outcomes detailed in the theory of change, for example around social partnership and behavioural and cultural change, will be best measured using qualitative approaches.
+This will be explored in more detail at the mid-term or final stage evaluation phase and could involve, for example, using the method of focus groups and/or case studies to collect data. - 464.
+Research with the public, private and third sector will also be undertaken in the future to further understand how social partnership is understood and enacted within these sectors.
+Future research would also measure how the implementation of the Social Partnership Duty and Social Partnership Council has progressed following the implementation of the Bill.
+External factors will need to be considered when assessing the impact of the Social Partnership Duty and SPC on achieving the fair work objectives. - 465.
+Assessment of the Bill's impact on achieving the outcomes for socially responsible public procurement could be drawn from a range of sources, including: - Procurement advertisement platforms, such as Sell2Wales, All Wales Procure to Pay (NHS), and other equivalents for different sectors - Local Authority performance and improvement data - Transparency in Supply Chains (TISC) Platform. - 466.
+Options for developing existing and new digital solutions for procurement and contract management are currently being considered by Welsh Government.
+This also links with the UK Government's procurement reform plans.
+Identifying and developing digital solutions will take time.
+The first step is identifying the data which needs collecting.

-- support procurement reform.
-It will take time for digital solutions to be identified and developed, and the first step is to identify the data that need to be collected. - 446.
-KAS have made suggestions on which data can be drawn from which sources in the Theory of Change report.
+467. KAS will make suggestions on which data can be drawn from which sources in the Theory of Change report.
 Supplementary data would also be collected as part of a formal evaluation.